jcchurch/APSUUnityCamp/Scripts/BlockSlider/README.md

 Name: MovingObstacle

 Notice that this has a public speed and direction variables.
+The `direction` variable specifies the starting direction of the block.
+1 means that it moves in a positive Z direction. -1 means that it moves in a negative Z direction.
+Upon hitting -4.5 or 4.5, the object changes direction automatically.

     using System.Collections;
     using System.Collections.Generic;